Gilla Band: The Talkies

 In June 2019, Girl Band released "Shoulderblades", their first single in four years.
 A second single titled "Going Norway" followed in August 2019.
 The songs are the singles for the band's second album The Talkies, which was released by Rough Trade on 27 September.
 The album's repetitive and experimental sound is characterized by its unorthodox use of effects-laden guitars, abstract stream of consciousness lyrics and stylistic borrowings from techno & industrial music.
 Critics have described the album as noise rock & post-punk, with many praising its dark and unsettling tone.

 Name change and Most Normal

 In November 2021, the band announced they were changing their name from Girl Band to Gilla Band.
 The band stated that they changed their name because it was a "misgendered name" and that their former name could have been "propagating a culture of non-inclusivity."

-On October 7, 2025, the band released their next studio album, Most Normal, and embarked on their first full US tour in support of the record.
+On October 7, 2022, the band released their next studio album, Most Normal, and embarked on their first full US tour in support of the record.

+In July 2026, the band released "Placeholder" as a single for their album Pugnello, which released on September 25, 2026.